Syrup-Studios/syrup-library/README.md

 Syrup Library provides reusable, typed configuration for Syrup Studios mods.
 Its shared source is structured for Fabric, Forge, and NeoForge builds.

-Shared code accesses loader-specific services through `Platform.INSTANCE`.
-Implementations for Fabric, Forge, and NeoForge are selected at build time by Stonecutter, so loader APIs stay out of the shared configuration code.

 ## Maven coordinates

 The current Fabric artifact is published as: